TruncatedDinoSour/armour/doc/d/pDB-1.md

             ... (determined by the database parameters),
         );

-        bytes ciphertext = rc4(data=(data + rc4_salt), key=key);
+        bytes cypher_text = rc4(data=(data + rc4_salt), key=key);

-        return rc4_salt + ciphertext;
+        return rc4_salt + cypher_text;
     }

 In other words:

+-   The data is padded to a block size of 128 bytes.
 -   The algorithm generates a `64 + salt_size`-byte salt called `rc4_salt`.
 -   A 1024-byte RC4 key is derived using Argon2, passing in the rotating salt, pepper bytes, and database password as the password.
 It also gets the concatenation of `rc4_salt` and rotating salt as the salt.
 -   The `rc4_salt` is appended to the data.
 -   A single round of RC4 is applied.

+As opposed to just using RC4, this has several advantages:

+-   Addition of salt enhances the security of the algorithm.
+-   Padding of data helps to ensure that the length of data isn't clearly exposed.
+-   Variable block size ensures the data fits correctly in a 128-byte (1024-bit) block.
+-   Key derivation using Argon2.
+-   Not cypher-text only.
+-   Reduces some attacks and risks.

+RC4 in our use case is theoretically vulnerable to the following vulnerabilities:

+-   Invariance Weakness: Certain bytes in the initial permutation of the key do not change after a number of iterations.
+    -   Exactly why we use it for non-sensitive data.
+-   Weak Keys: RC4 has certain keys that can lead to weak encryption.
+    -   We use a 128-byte key, which should theoretically avoid this.
+-   Fluhrer, Mantin, and Shamir (FMS) Attack: This is a specific related-key attack that can successfully recover the key in RC4.
+    -   Argon2 is a one-way function, and the RC4 key is single use, so shouldn't be a problem.
+-   RC4 Nominal: Researchers have discovered certain biases in the RC4 keystream byte distribution which can potentially lead to successful attacks.
+    -   Still possible, reduced by the 512+ bit salt.

 This cryptography is not used with any other cryptographic algorithm.
-It is a fast and simple algorithm used for having a single layer of obscure data, for example remarks or notes which we don't want to store in plain text, but if they're uncovered it doesn't matter.
+It is a fast and simple algorithm used for having a single layer of obscurity, for example remarks or notes which we don't want to store in plain text, but if they're uncovered it doesn't matter.

 ### Quantum computing